Online student community

 Welcome to Sun Devil Nation

-Embrace the diversity and traditions of Arizona State University as an online student.
-Connect with the ASU Online student community whatever your location on the globe and celebrate Sun Devil pride.
+We invite you to embrace the diversity and traditions of Arizona State University as an online student.
+You’ll have the opportunity to connect with the ASU Online student community whatever your location on the globe and celebrate Sun Devil pride.

 Student-led clubs